-Charismatic has had a bad time of it in the Church, invoking images of liturgical guitars, drums, emotional crescendos, and bizarre glossolalia, but in the Church’s theology, it has a rather specific meaning, derived from Saint Paul’s letters: A ‘charism’ is a gratia gratis data, from the Greek word for ‘grace’, is a gift freely given by God to a soul, by which others may be led to holiness.
+The term ‘charismatic’ has had a tough time of it in the Church, invoking images of liturgical guitars, drums, emotional crescendos, and disconcerting glossolalia.
+In the Church’s theology, however, it has a rather specific meaning, derived from Saint Paul’s letters: A ‘charism’, from the Greek word for ‘grace’, Χάρις is a gratia gratis data, a gift, talent, ministry, freely given by God to a soul, by which others may be led to holiness.

-Saint John Bosco, who died on this day in 1888, is one of the most ‘charismatic’ of saints, endowed with many gifts, which he offered to God in a long and varied life, and in so doing offering us one of the most exemplary and endearing models of the priesthood, similar in some ways to Saint John Vianney, who died three decades earlier in 1859.
-Both men dedicated their lives in an heroic way to the ministry of alter Christus, Vianney to the parish and confessional, and Bosco, to the education and formation of boys.
+Saint John Bosco, who died on this day in 1888, is one of the most ‘charismatic’ of saints, endowed with many gifts, which he offered to God in a long and varied life, and in so doing left us one of the most exemplary and endearing models of the priesthood, similar in some ways to Saint John Vianney, who died three decades earlier (+1859), or even more so, Saint Philip Neri (+1595), who dedicated their lives in an heroic way to the ministry of alter Christus, Vianney in the parish, at the altar, in the confessional, and to the education and formation of the young.

 John Bosco grew up in dire poverty in northern Italy, but by the grace of God, his own determination and some human help, he made his way through school and to priestly ordination.
 Realizing that he had been given his gift freely, he chose to give freely.
-He himself had lived through the dire poverty of the myriad of abandoned and semi-feral young boys around him, with all the moral and spiritual degradation that entailed.
-Hence, he determined to do something, so at his own initiative, against all the ‘wisdom of this world’, against innumerable hardships and setbacks, he set up a school and training centre for them, keeping it going through his own courage, charisma and the grace of the good God.
+He had lived through dire poverty, as had myriads of abandoned and semi-feral young boys around him, with all the moral and spiritual degradation that entailed.
+Hence, he determined to do something.
+At his own initiative, against all the ‘wisdom of this world’ and innumerable hardships and setbacks, he set up a school and training centre for the abandoned youngsters, keeping it going through his own courage, grit and the grace of the good God.

 Saint John Bosco shows us what one good soul who responds to the grace of God can do.
-In the midst of the evil around us, all the deviant sexuality and selfishness that so corrupts man and society, we must always remember, with the example of Bosco and countless others like him, that goodness, excellence, magnanimity and holiness are not only possible, but eminently so, for this is the path upon which God leads us, through that still gentle voice of conscience, which calls us suaviter et fortiter, sweetly but insistently, to do His will, in which alone is our peace and our salvation.
+In the midst of the evil around us, all the scandals and deviant sexuality and selfishness that so corrupts us, the Church, society, we must always remember, with the example of Bosco and countless others like him, that goodness, excellence, magnanimity and holiness are not only possible, but eminently necessary.
+And a small amount of good counteracts a whole lot of evil.
+If only more were to follow that the path that God intends for them, through that still gentle voice of conscience, guiding us suaviter et fortiter, sweetly but insistently, to do His will, in which alone is our peace and our salvation.

 Saint John Bosco, ora pro nobis!